conanjm/twolffpiggott.github.io/_posts/2017-04-06-Apollonian-Gasket.md

 $${align*}{
 2\alpha&=\frac{2\pi}{n_{zero}-1}.
 }$$
-Consider the first circle on the 0th level, contained in a sector (any sector may be chosen initially) defined by the angle \f$2\alpha\f$.
+Consider the first circle on the 0th level, contained in a sector (any sector may be chosen initially) defined by the angle $2\alpha$.
-The line bisecting the circle makes an angle of \f$\alpha\f$ with the first line that defines the sector.
+The line bisecting the circle makes an angle of $\alpha$ with the first line that defines the sector.
 Defining the radius of the first circle as $r$, it follows from trigonometric identities that:
 $${align*}{
 \frac{r}{R-r}&=\sin\alpha\\
 r&=R\sin\alpha-r\sin\alpha\\